 Community Indicator Outcome Employment growth.
-Unemployment has risen 5.8% to 9.4%.
+Unemployment has fallen to 4.6% as at March 2017.
 Employment growth is - 5.1%.
 Growth in tourism.
-Visitors increased by 16%.
+Visitors numbers have been increasing despite a slight decrease in 2016.

 The economy of Port Stephens has four key drivers: